Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Training Strategies Ablation Studies

 \section{Training Strategies \& Ablation Studies}

 In this section, we present extensive ablation studies on training strategies and various techniques used.
-Due to the cost of training, we use the model trained with a subset of 4K for paired subject-images~\cite{ominicontrol}, since they tend to converge a little faster for the comparison in this section, with less degraded performance according to the Table~\gmp{4} in the main manuscript, and Sec.~\ref{sec:image_dataset_size}.
+Due to the cost of training, we use the model trained with a subset of 4,000 of subject-image pairs~\cite{ominicontrol} unless otherwise stated, since they tend to converge a little faster for the comparison in this section, with less degraded performance according to the Table~\gmp{4} in the main manuscript.